ApplianceFaults

 Error code

-Bosch Washing Machine E30 Error - Overflow or Leak Warning
+Bosch Washing Machine E30 Error Code - Meaning, Leak Checks and Safe Help

-Bosch washing machine E30 usually means leak or overflow protection has been triggered.
-Check for water underneath, signs of overfilling, and safely accessible hose or seal issues first; stop using the washer if E30 returns or any leak is visible.
+Bosch washing machine E30 error usually means leak or overflow protection has been triggered.
+If you searched for what E30 means on a washing machine, start by checking for water underneath, signs of overfilling, and safely accessible hose or seal issues; stop using the washer if E30 returns or any leak is visible.

 Quick answer